GreyKeenan/resume/content.md

 # S. Grey Keenan

 Entry-level software developer nearing graduation.
-Hard-working, motivated, and determined to grow as a developer.
+Hard-working and motivated to grow as a developer.
 Eager to get started with a job or internship where I can gain experience, learn from senior developers, and be part of a team.

 - <https://github.com/GreyKeenan>
 - <sgreykeenan@gmail.com>